Safei-Ashraf/eloquent-javascript/Ch5.md

 The map method transforms an array by applying a function to all of its elements and building a new array from the returned values.
 The new array will have the same length as the input array, but its content will have been `mapped` to a new form by the function.

 ### Summarizing with reduce

+Common thing to do with arrays is to compute a single value from them.

+The higher-order operation that represents this pattern is called reduce (sometimes also called fold).
+It builds a value by repeatedly taking a single element from the array and combining it with the current value.
+When summing numbers, you’d start with the number zero and, for each element, add that to the sum.

+### Composability

+Higher-order functions start to shine when you need to compose operations.

+At work you would usually go for the more readable approach when coding, however if you are processing large amounts of data using a reptitive processing methods, going for abstract might be a better options and it should refelct on better speed/performance.

+### Strings and character codes